veaz/rootstock-academy-dev-course/README.md

 ---

-# Module 3: Testing Smart Contracts
+# Module 4: Test Smart Contracts

 💡 **Learning Time**: 6-8 hours
 📹 **Video Lessons**: Available on the platform
 🎯 **Goal**: Master smart contract testing with Hardhat and Ethers.js

-## Module 2 Overview
+## Module 4 Overview

-In Module 2, you'll learn how to write comprehensive tests for Solidity smart contracts using Hardhat and Ethers.js.
+In Module 4, you'll learn how to write comprehensive tests for Solidity smart contracts using Hardhat and Ethers.js.
 This module teaches you testing best practices and advanced techniques essential for building reliable blockchain applications.

 ### What You'll Learn